Kong/docs.konghq.com/app/_src/gateway/kong-enterprise/secrets-management/backends/aws-sm.md

 export KONG_VAULT_AWS_REGION=<aws-region>
 ```

-Additionally, if you want to do role assuming, make sure you have the following environment variables on your {{site.base_gateway}} data plane:
+Additionally, if you want to use role assuming, make sure you have the following environment variables on your {{site.base_gateway}} data plane:

 ```bash
 export KONG_VAULT_AWS_ASSUME_ROLE_ARN=<aws_iam_role_arn>